acoli-repo/olia/docs/overview.md

 # Ontology of Linguistic Annotation: Overview (2007)

 > **Note**: This document provides overview over and design decisions of the modular architecture of OLiA and the design of the OLiA Reference.
-However, it has been written in 2007 and partially updated only.
+However, it has been written in May 2007 and partially updated only.
 The original is available from the [University of Potsdam, Germany](http://nachhalt.sfb632.uni-potsdam.de/index.html), with additions taken from [another 2007 overview](http://nachhalt.sfb632.uni-potsdam.de/olia.html).
 Major later additions partially  addressed here include the coverage of syntax and discourse annotations that have been added in 2008, and 2014, respectively.

 ## Background